helium/react-native-helium/guides/Location.md

+### The following high level steps need to be taken to update hotspot location

+1. Construct an AssertLocationV2 txn
+2. Deep link to hotspot app for signing
+3. If the assertion is to be paid for by the maker, send to onboarding server
+4. Submit to helium api

 Use this module to assist asserting gateway locations on the Helium Network.
 You will be able to both change the location of the hotspot, and update its antenna gain and elevation.